Why choose NW Women’s Surf Camps for your next surfing adventure?

 With so many surf camps and retreats offered around the planet, what should you consider in finding the one that is just right for you?
 Let’s help you in the process by sharing with you the highlights and value we offer in our unique camp and retreat opportunities.
 We hope to see you for your next surfing adventure!

 - What’s the advantage of choosing a camp or retreat that is offered just to women versus a mixed men and women camp option?
 What’s the advantage in learning from an all women surf coached team?
 Learning with women who share your passion to surf is a really empowering “sistership” experience.
 You have a common denominator.
-In our busy women lives, it’s rare for most of us to create the time and space to connect with our girlfriends, old and new ones, very often.
+In our busy women’s lives, it’s rare for most of us to create the time and space to connect with our girlfriends, old and new ones, very often.
 Our camps provide this space to deepen your existing friendships by joining one of them with your BFF or by offering yourself the chance to make new surfing sisters.
-For those of you who’d love to share surfing, bodyboarding, stand up paddling and/or mindfulness yoga with your husband, partner or boyfriend, we offer fun opportunities in our popular Coed Group Surf Lessons throughout the summer, in our New Coed Bodyboarding Clinics, in private or small group Stand Up Paddle Lessons, and in weekly studio yoga classes/workshops.
+For those of you who’d love to share surfing, bodyboarding and/or mindfulness yoga with your husband, partner or boyfriend, we offer fun opportunities in our popular Coed Group Surf Lessons throughout the summer, in our Coed Bodyboard Clinics and in weekly studio yoga classes/workshops.